 Nurses are heroes within the healthcare sector, often caring for those in need in the face of immense adversity.
-To that end, many nurses experience traumatizing events that can have a psychological cost, including PTSD, as well as other medical concerns like anxiety, depression, and burnout syndrome.
+To that end, many nurses experience traumatizing events that can have a psychological cost, including PTSD, as well as other medical concerns like anxiety disorder, depression, and burnout syndrome.

 In fact, PTSD is increasingly common in nurses, especially for an ICU nurse, military nurse, and a progressive care unit nurse.
 A study found that 22% of nurses experience symptoms of PTSD, and nearly 18% of nurses are clinically diagnosed with the disorder.
 Of those who met diagnostic criteria for PTSD, 98% were positive for burnout syndrome, which is characterized by chronic workplace 1 nurse stress.